saroamirkhanyan/compress-images-tool/README.md

-# compressor
+# Compressor
-## nodejs library for compressing images
+## Compressor is Nodejs tool for compressing images